-- Identifying sub-standard print takes time - The identification process uses ink and media, which eats into profit margins - Print production (on that device) usually comes to a temporary halt

-The problem is a simple one: an ICC profile works hard but the data it 'takes in' from the original file isn't always reflected accurately in what it 'puts out', to the printer.
-Rather, the ICC profile does a conversion in an intermediary CIELAB colour space.
+- Identifying sub-standard print takes time - The identification process uses ink and media, which eats into profit margins - Print production (on that device) usually comes to a temporary halt works hard but the data it 'takes in' from the original file isn't always reflected accurately in what it 'puts out', to the printer.
+Rather, the ICC profile does a conversion in an intermediary CIEL\A\B\ colour space.